project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/Soil-builders-40m-for-carbon-farming-in-au-and-transitioning-a-1000a-farm-using-regenerative-approaches.md

 ---
-title: Soil Builders, 40M for carbon farming in AU and transitioning a 1000a farm using regenerative approaches
+title: Soil Builders 40m For Carbon Farming In Au And Transitioning A 1000a Farm Using Regenerative Approaches
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-01-12)